 9.6 Overcoming a Refusal to Negotiate

 Governance can only respond to people’s needs if everybody is prepared to negotiate.
 Both the government and the governed need to have some flexibility – yet there are people who refuse to compromise.
 The inevitability of disagreement was highlighted at the beginning of this book (2.2).
 Isaiah Berlin explained what he called ‘value pluralism’, as described in the Stanford Encyclopedia of Philosophy:

-This categorisation does not imply that intransigence is always one-sided.
+Intransigence is not always one-sided in these scenarios.
 Although one side might accuse the other of refusing to negotiate, situations are often more complicated than that.
 The common factor is that those involved need to treat each other with respect.